danmayer/coverband/README.md

 end
 ```

 Note: To debug in development mode, I recommend turning verbose logging on `config.verbose = true` and passing in the Rails.logger `config.logger = Rails.logger` to the Coverband config.
 This makes it easy to follow in development mode.
-Be careful to not leave these on in production as they will effect performance.
+Be careful to not leave these on in production as they will affect performance.

 ## Usage